robertoabraham/AST2040/README.md

 1. Create user account

-The following steps create a user account named "abraham".
+The following script will create a user account named "abraham".
 This account has `sudo` access and a password (though logging in from a remote machine will still require an SSH key).

 ```
+#!/bin/bash

 mkdir -p /home/abraham/.ssh
 touch /home/abraham/.ssh/authorized_keys
 useradd -d /home/abraham abraham